dciccale/jslibraryboilerplate/README.md

 tsc jslibraryboilerplate_module.ts
 ```

-You can also compile the ´_class.ts´ file, they just differ on syntax.
+You can also compile the `_class.ts` file, they just differ on syntax.

 ## Usage
 Include the ´.js´ file in an html document and you are done!